 Ethiopia used to have a rich shipping tradition - ports of Adulis and Zeyila had been the sea ports that were used by Ethiopian and foreign merchants.
 Today, Shipping in Ethiopia is alive and thriving.
-Even though Ethiopia is a landlocked country, it uses Djibouti port (mainly) and Berbera port to ship its import and export cargo.
+Even though Ethiopia is a landlocked country, it uses Djibouti and Tadjoura ports in Djibouti (mainly) and Berbera port to ship its import and export cargo.

-Starting with Modjo, stationed some 70 km East of Addis, Ethiopia has so far built seven inland dry ports, and an eighth one is under construction.
-Ethiopian Airlines (EAL) and Ethiopian Shipping and Logistics Services Enterprise (ESLSE) - a mega company formed by the merger of Ethiopian Shipping Lines, Ethiopian Dry Ports Enterprise and Maritime Transit Services Enterprise - enjoy a kind of monopoly or protection on goods imported to Ethiopia by air and on sea respectively.
+Starting with Modjo, stationed some 70 km East of Addis, Ethiopia has so far built eight inland dry ports.
+Ethiopian Airlines (EAL) and Ethiopian Shipping and Logistics (ESL) - a mega company formed by the merger of Ethiopian Shipping Lines, Ethiopian Dry Ports Enterprise and Maritime Transit Services Enterprise - enjoy a kind of monopoly or protection on goods imported to Ethiopia by air and on sea respectively.

-Ethiopian Shipping and Logistics Services Enterprise (ESLSE) is the country’s flag carrier and the majority of the cargo that is imported to Ethiopia is carried by ESL.
+Ethiopian Shipping and Logistics (ESL) is the country’s flag carrier and the majority of the cargo that is imported to Ethiopia is carried by ESL.

-In this section, one can find information regarding:
+In this section, one can find information on: